jhartz/gradefast/utilities/README.md

 # GradeFast utilities

+## `dump-save-file.py`

+Dump the contents of a GradeFast save file as one of:
+- JSON
+- YAML
+- Tagged YAML

+See https://github.com/jhartz/gradefast/wiki/Save-Files for more information about GradeFast save files.

 ## `GradeFast to myCourses.user.js`

 A userscript to put GradeFast grades into RIT myCourses.
 This requires that the GradeFast server be